An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 4.7.3 This separation prevents:

-(a) absorption through North–South machinery;
+(a) absorption through North–South mechanisms;

 (b) disengagement from British–Irish relations.